The Raincoats (album): Critical reception

 The Raincoats was ranked number 41 by Paste on their list of "The 50 Best Post-Punk Albums" (2016), number 39 by Treble on "The 100 Best Post-Punk Albums" (2018), number 6 by PopMatters in "The 50 Best Post-Punk Albums Ever" (2020), and number 398 by Rolling Stone on their list of the "500 Greatest Albums of All Time".

 In 1996, the critic Neil Strauss named it among the 100 most influential albums in "alternative" music in a Rolling Stone book on the subject.
 AllMusic retrospectively praised the album, stating, "This music, even at its most dissonant, is stunning and captivating".

 Writers Simon Reynolds and Joy Press wrote that The Raincoats: "bends and buckles rock form but doesn't break it" and "An all-time great".

 Charles Ubaghs, in retrospective articles for The Quietus and Tiny Mix Tapes, lauded the band and their album as exemplars of new musical exploration in the wake of the late-'70s punk movement.
 Ubaughs dubbed it "a passionate new that screamed of possibility", noting the band's fusion of "oddball rhythms", use of the violin, and more that lead to "forward-thinking" music.

 BrooklynVegan retrospectively accredited the album's influence to the sound of later DIY scenes as well as the work of Beat Happening, Vivian Girls, and Electrelane.
 PopMatters stated the Raincoats shaped trends that would continue through groups such as Half Japanese and Beat Happening, such as using "lo-fi" and "idiosyncratic" pop music elements.

 The Raincoats has been retroactively recognized as a landmark in indie pop, new wave, and post-punk music.
 The Vinyl Factory stated the record presaged the riot grrrl movement.
 In May 2010, the Raincoats performed the album in its entirety in London.

+In 2026 Rolling Stone placed it at 25 on their list of The 100 Greatest Punk Albums of All Time.